The 250km2 Wallbrook tenement package is considered highly prospective for the discovery of significant gold mineralisation.View ASX Announcements

 Regional and Local Geology

 The region is dominated by metamorphosed volcaniclastic sediments, andesite, basalt and other sedimentary and variously metamorphosed rock units.
 These rock units have been intruded by numerous small, variably mineralised, porphyritic intrusions.
 The majority of these intrusions identified to date are under cover or very weathered.
 Their composition varies from syenite to quartz monzonite to tonalite.
 These intrusions are discordant with respect to the lithological layering and major regional structures, suggesting emplacement late in the tectonic evolution of the greenstone belt, indicating mineralisation associated with the intruded porphyries may be relatively “local” to the position of the intruded porphyry.

 Gold mineralisation has been identified and mined historically in a belt stretching from the Porphyry mining district to the Wallbrook area 8km to the southeast.
 Over 350,000 ounces of gold have been produced from multiple operations from 1921 to 2012.
 This same region today contains a current JORC 2012 mineral resource inventory of 31Mt @ 1.5g/t for 1.5M ounces gold (all Saracen Resources, see their 2017 Annual Report).
 None of these historically mined ounces nor the current mineral resource inventory are contained on Nexus tenements.

-The main sites of gold mineralisation in the district are on the margins of porphyritic intrusions.
-Mineralisation is known to occur within the margins of these porphyries themselves, and also developed within the intruded sheared and altered greenstone sequence lithologies and as mineralised quartz vein stockworks.
+Previous exploration has demonstrated that gold mineralisation in the district tends to occur on the margins of porphyritic intrusions.
+Mineralisation is known to occur within the margins of these porphyries themselves, and also within the intruded sheared and altered greenstone sequence lithologies and as mineralised quartz vein stockworks.